 This policy applies to the subdivision of land where a public open space contribution is required.

 To identify where land contributions for public open space may be sought in preference to monetary contributions and vice versa.
+[OSS pg 14]

 Provide land contributions in preference to monetary contributions unless any of the following apply: